downfromthetrees/the_magic_eye/README.md

         "smallDimension": 330
     },

+Optional fields:

+    "removeSmallImages": {
+        ...
+        "fullRemovalMessage": "Hey buckaroo, that's a tiny little horse.
+Resubmit a bigger one."
+    },

 Removes images under a certain size (pixel density).
 When added, the `height`\*`width` of the image must be larger than `smallDimension`\*`smallDimension`.

 Details: